lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

   - you'll already **feel much better**
   - you and/or **together** with the other person can come up with a solution to fullfill your need

 - **Neglecting** to understand your own needs can damage your emotional and even physical well-being, as well as of others around you.
+Be brave and slowly go for it, you're not alone :)

 >*“To understand and to be understood, those are amongs life's greatests gifts.
 And every interaction is an opportunity to exchange them”*
 Maria Popova